LimePoint/opschain/docs/docker_development_environment.md

  opschain environment properties-show --project-code demo --environment-code dev
 ```

-Use the output of these commands to replace the `{}` in the sample properties in the empty file below:
+Use the output of these commands to replace the `{}` in the project and environment properties below:

 ```bash
 mkdir -p .opschain